armand0e/BakkesLeague/README.md

 *Steam only* (Epic games rocket league not supported... yet)

-    - Run setup.exe

-    - Open the steam launcher

-    - Navigate to Rocket League in your library
+* Download & run the latest setup.exe (https://github.com/armand0e/Bakkesleague/releases)
+* Open up your Steam library and select *Rocket League*

-    - Click the settings icon
+* Click the settings icon (the little gear icon to the right of the play button)

-    - Navigate to properties
+* Navigate to properties

-    - Scroll to the bottom and paste the following line into launch parameters:
+* Scroll to the bottom and paste the following line into launch parameters:

-    bakkesleague.vbs %COMMAND%
+*     bakkesleague.vbs %COMMAND%

 ____________________________________________________________________________________________